SmartDataAnalytics/Jassa-UI-Angular/README.md

 Build setup taken from the angular-ui-bootstrap project (https://github.com/angular-ui/bootstrap/blob/master/.jshintrc) ~ Kudos!

+Run

+    grunt

+to build the artefacts; will be put in the `dist` folder.

 The `pom.xml` just exits for making the project import into maven based environments potentially easier.

 Angular-JS based user interface components for Jassa